 If applicable, the written determination can also include findings, sanctions, or rationale for any violations of policies other than the Title IX Sexual Harassment policy.
-In reaching a determination on violations of policies other than the Title IX Sexual Harassment policy, the hearing panel is not prohibited from relying on statements of a party or witness who did not submit to cross-examination.

 F. The procedures and permissible bases for the complainant and respondent to appeal.

 The Chair must provide the written determination to the parties simultaneously.
 This written determination will also be shared with the respondent's supervisor and/or higher level manager.
 The determination regarding responsibility (including any sanction) becomes final either on the date that MIT provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.